mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Technical Validation

-The mdCATH dataset provides a basis for systematic studies on the unfolding transition and its relationship to other geometric parameters as a function of temperature.
-As a first demonstration of statistical characterization, we examined the correlation between the amount of secondary structure and the radius of gyration, which was assumed to be a proxy for domain compactness.
+As a first validation of the dataset, we examined the correlation between the amount of secondary structure and the radius of gyration, which was assumed to be a proxy for domain compactness.
 The fraction of amino acids that are in helical or β-strand configurations, represented by the DSSP codes G, H, I, E, and B, is used to define the amount of secondary structure.
 This will be referred to as ``α+β'' for simplicity.
 Figure \ref{fig:rg-ss-varying-domains} shows the results for six domains at 320 K (only one replica is shown for clarity).
 The radius of gyration and the fraction of sequence in secondary structure elements naturally depend on the domain architecture.
 At 320 K the domains are generally stable, and both values exhibit fluctuations around mean values but no systematic drift nor marked correlations, with the possible exception of \texttt{1w9rA00}, which undergoes a transition compacting its radius of gyration from 2.4 nm to 1.8 nm.

-We then studied whether the relationship holds at increasing temperatures, and, if not, whether it is possible to detect the temperature at which a phase change occurs.
+We then validated whether the relationship holds at increasing temperatures.
 Figure \ref{fig:rg-ss-varying-temperatures} shows the relation between the radius of gyration and the fraction of sequence in secondary structure elements for a specific domain, subtilisin inhibitor-like, a 2-layer α-β sandwich of 106 amino acids (CATH-Gene3D entry G3DSA:3.30.350.10), at increasing temperatures.
 Between 320 K and 379 K, the dynamics appear essentially unchanged, namely both quantities fluctuate randomly and uncorrelated within the 500 ns of sampled time.
 Some destabilization starts to appear at 413 K: the fraction of α/β structure is unchanged, while the radius of gyration has a marked increase beyond the 1.4 nm threshold.
 At 450 K the system unfolds: the amount of secondary structure drops below 30\%, and the radius of gyration grows beyond 1.5 nm within 100 ns.